sediment-lfproject/remote-attestation/README.md

 ```
         $ cp $SEDIMENT/build/prover $SEDIMENT/data/testfiles/ubuntu
 ```
-Then update the (default) database $SEDIMENT/data/sediment.db to change the firmware and size columns of the row corresponding to the device.
 Restart both the verifier and the device.
 If remote attestation is successful, one should see a log message containing "all evidence verified for device Ubuntu-001" in the verifier terminal.
 Note that one of the evidence types attested is the OS Version,